violetgil/CSE134B_HW3/README.md

 The landing page includes the redesigned logo, as well as buttons that help the user navigate to both the habit creation and habit viewing pages.
 The layout is largely unchanged from the wireframe except for slight spacing changes on the horizontal rules in the middle of the screen.
 It's also important to note that the horizontal rule, as well as the buttons, will scale by screen size so that the text and buttons are always readable and on single lines.

-Included in the code of the page, but not implemented or shown, is a set of login inputs that are contained in the header that would allow a user to sign into the application.
-While the code exists to place them onto the page, problems with responsivity keep us from adding it into this release.
+There is a set of login inputs that are contained in the header that would allow a user to sign into the application.
+In contracted and mobile views, the login input bars are replaced with just a Login button that when clicked, will pop out a box with the login fields and a sign-in button.
+Since there is no backend yet, no user information is stored.

 ### Habit Creation Page (addhabit.html)